A homemade wood-fired pizza is a thing of beauty, but not all of us have the space to build a full-sized authentic Italian pizza oven in our backyard.

 Now that we know a little more about the companies, let’s take a look at their ovens.

-The main selling points of the Ooni Pro are its size and the fact that it can run on four different fuels – charcoal, wood chunks, wood pellets, and a gas burner.
+The main selling points of the Ooni Pro are its size and the fact that it can run on different fuels – charcoal, wood chunks and gas (with the purchase of an additional gas burner.

 Made from 430 stainless steel, the Pro is 31.1 x 19.29 x 29.13 inches (790 x 490 x 740mm) and weighs in at 57lbs (26kg).